 Progesterone fluctuations

-Affect water retention, appetite, and sleep quality — often simultaneously and unpredictably
+Affect water retention, appetite regulation, and sleep quality — all of which directly impact weight and metabolism.

 Ozempic works — but the context matters

-Ozempic's typical dose range (0.5–2mg weekly) is lower than Wegovy's weight management dose (2.4mg).
-Some women find the appetite suppression at Ozempic doses less dramatic — which can actually be an advantage.
-More moderate appetite reduction makes it easier to maintain adequate protein intake and nutrition quality.
+But Ozempic's typical dose range (0.5–2mg weekly) is lower than Wegovy's weight management dose (2.4mg).
+Some women find the appetite suppression at Ozempic doses less dramatic — which can actually be an advantage: more moderate appetite reduction means it's easier to maintain adequate protein intake and nutrition quality.

 The risks that matter most for women over 40